viamrobotics/docs/docs/program/CLI.md

 ### whoami

-The *whoami* command returns the Viam user for an authenticated CLI session, or "Not logged in" if there is not an authenticated session.
+The *whoami* command returns the Viam user for an authenticated CLI session, or "Not logged in" if there is no authenticated session.

 #### synopsis